 People often think of librarianship as a financially lucrative career but with many libraries now offering less than 20 hours of work per week it is very possible to become a working-poor librarian.
 Plus, in some cases, employees have to be available on call all week in case of sporadic shift changes while paying for their basic needs.
 As a result, library staff might earn so little in a given month that they have to make choices between paying rent and buying groceries.
 I remember a time when one of the libraries that I worked in held a “free lunch day” but I missed the grilled chicken salad because I had no money to pay for fuel to drive to work.
 The irony is that I had just gotten paid.
 However, half of my pay went towards housing and the other half towards mandatory debt repayment.

 Apparently, I am not alone in making these types of choices.
 According to researchers at PROOF, one in eight households in Canada is food insecure.
 PROOF is an interdisciplinary research team at the University of Toronto that studies food insecurity.
 And Americans are living with the “food or rent” debate as well.
 In April of this year, Rep. Katie Porter quizzed the CEO of JPMorgan Chase & Co. for answers on how he would advise a member of his staff who is struggling to live well and pay her bills.
 Rep. Porter pointed out that a low food budget “which includes ramen noodles, costs about $400 per month.”
-Like me, the JPMorgan staff member has a five-year-old daughter with whom she shares a rented room.
+Like me, the JPMorgan staff member has a young daughter with whom she shares a rented room.

 I must have watched that video about a dozen times and shared it with my professional network on LinkedIn.
 As I watched it, I wondered if this other mother also had to reason with a crying child to make her understand that she cannot get a scoop of ice cream until it is payday and, even then, it is not a guarantee so she should not be too disappointed if there is no money left to buy treats after the bills are paid.
 In 2017, 27.1% of those living below Canada’s official poverty line belonged to female lone-parent families.